Food and Cash Benefits

 The Massachusetts Emergency Assistance program (EA) provides emergency housing for families with pregnant women or children under the age of 21 who are facing homelessness and meet income guidelines.
-Call the Department of Housing and Community Development at (866) 584-0653 to apply.
+Call the Executive Office of Housing and Livable Communities at (866) 584-0653 to apply.
 Applicants who qualify for EA may also qualify for HomeBASE, which provides financial assistance to help families facing homelessness pay for rent, utilities, and moving costs.

 Shelters for Individuals

 Individuals and families without children under the age of 21 who are facing homelessness may be eligible to stay in an individual shelter.
-See this page from the Department of Housing and Community Development for a list of individual shelters around the state.
+See this page from the Executive Office of Housing and Livable Communities for a list of individual shelters around the state.
 The Massachusetts Coalition for the Homeless also has contact information for some individual shelters.

 Rental Assistance Programs